sola-aina/doc/20_Simulation_Principles/10_Scene_Graph.md

 To build a simulation in SOFA, the scene graph can be written both using:

 *   XML files.
-Read the [associated page](https://www.sofa-framework.org/support/doc/using-sofa/write-a-scene-in-xml/) about how to write a scene in XML.
+Read the [associated page](https://www.sofa-framework.org/support/doc/using-sofa/write-a-scene-in-xml/) for more information about how to write a scene in XML.
 *   Python scripts.
-Read the [associated page](https://www.sofa-framework.org/support/doc/using-sofa/features/python-scripting/) about how to write in Python.
+Read the [associated page](https://www.sofa-framework.org/support/doc/using-sofa/features/python-scripting/) for more information about how to create a scene in Python.
-*   C++ [TODO]
+*   C++ program.
+Read the [associated page](https://www.sofa-framework.org/community/doc/programming-with-sofa/create-your-scene-in-cpp/) for more information about how to create a scene in C++

 Data